MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 }
 ```

-Reference types are also implicitly input parameters, meaning the caller is responsible for allocating the object and passing a reference to it as argument; however since the argument is a reference to the object, modifications to that object by the callee are observed by the caller after the call.
+Reference types are also implicitly input parameters, meaning that the caller is responsible for allocating the object and passing a reference to it as argument; however since the argument is a reference to the object, modifications to that object by the callee are observed by the caller after the call.
 Alternatively, a reference type can be made an output parameter with the `out` keyword.
 In that case the roles are reversed; the callee is the one allocating the object and returning it back to the caller.
 Again, the `ref` keywords cannot be used in general with reference types (see exception below).

 ```idl
 runtimeclass Test